-Bitcoin and other cryptocurrencies have become popular again.
-Bitcoin acts rather like gold for investors in that, when things are volatile and uncertain in the world generally, people rush to safe havens.
+Bitcoin supports believe that when things are volatile and uncertain in the world generally, people rush to safe havens.
 Gold (and to some extent, silver) has been one of those safe havens for centuries.
-Now Bitcoin has started to be seen in the same way.
+Now many believe Bitcoin can be seen in the same way.

-So what’s all the fuss about?
-What is Bitcoin and what about other cryptocurrencies like Ethereum, Bitcoin Cash and XRP?
-What is this cryptocurrency thing?
+So what is Bitcoin and what about other cryptocurrencies like Ethereum, Bitcoin Cash and XRP?
 Read on to find out!

 - What is Bitcoin?

 - Should I invest in Bitcoin or other cryptocurrencies?

 Bitcoin is a cryptocurrency – in fact the original cryptocurrency – which works in an opposite way to how normal or ‘fiat’ currencies work.

 With pounds sterling, for example, we have a central authority – the Bank of England – that produces and ratifies all the notes and coins we use.
 That goes for pounds sterling in digital form too.

 With bitcoin, though, there is no central authority that says how much a bitcoin is or where the bitcoins are in the world.
 It is all done via millions of computers around the world – decentralising the whole process.
 Every bitcoin transaction is recorded on every computer taking part in the project and it means that no one can rub out or reverse a transaction as it would have to be done on millions of computers around the world at the same time.

 In fact, bitcoin are nothing that you can hold in your hand, or even see on screen really.
 They’re just numbers.
 You keep them in a virtual ‘wallet’ on your computer or on a USB device, and you can buy and sell things with them online.